andrescosta/jobico-fn/OPERATING.md

 # Observability

-The observability stack in Jobico is implemented on top the OpenTelemetry client libraries and the Zerolog framework.
-It enables comprehensive monitoring and tracing capabilities.
-Currently, metrics are sent to Prometheus, while traces are routed to Jaeger.
-Additionally, the roadmap includes plans to extend functionality by integrating with a log aggregation service like Toki, ensuring holistic visibility into system performance and behavior.
+The observability stack in Jobico is implemented on top the OpenTelemetry client libraries and the Zerolog framework.Currently, metrics are sent to Prometheus, while traces are routed to Jaeger.

 ![alt](docs/img/observability.svg)

 ## Environment Variables Overview

-The observability stack in Jobico is managed through a set of configuration variables.
-Just like other capabilities, these variables allow fine-grained control over the behavior and functionality of the observability features.
+The observability stack is managed through a set of configuration variables.

 ### Metrics and traces
 | Parameter | Description |